Skip to main content

 1. Know what can be recycled

 Listed are common items that are recycled in most areas.
-Check to see if you have single stream collection (all items can go together in one bin) or whether you have to sort items.
-More and more areas are making it easy with single stream collection.
+Check to see if you have a single-stream collection (all items can go together in one bin) or whether you have to sort items.
+More and more areas are making it easy with single-stream collection.

-• Paper/Cardboard - newspaper, phone books, catalogs, ads, office paper, paper
+• Paper/Cardboard - newspaper, phone books, catalogs, ads, office paper, paper, etc.

-bags, gift bags, tissue paper, paper towel and toilet paper tubes etc.
+bags, gift bags, tissue paper, paper towels, and toilet paper tubes, etc.

 2. Know what CAN’T be recycled